akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 It's a list of class names or prefixes of class names.

-## Rolling upgrades
+## Rolling updates

-When doing a rolling upgrade, for a period of time there are two different binaries running in production.
+When doing a rolling update, for a period of time there are two different binaries running in production.
 If the schema has evolved requiring a new schema version, the data serialized by the new binary will be unreadable from the old binary.
 This situation causes transient errors on the processes running the old binary.
-This service degradation is usually fine since the rolling upgrade will eventually complete and all old processes will be replaced with the new binary.
+This service degradation is usually fine since the rolling update will eventually complete and all old processes will be replaced with the new binary.
 To avoid this service degradation you can also use forward-one support in your schema evolutions.

-To complete a no-degradation rolling upgrade, you need to make two deloyments.
+To complete a no-degradation rolling update, you need to make two deloyments.
 First, deploy a new binary which can read the new schema but still uses the old schema.
 Then, deploy a second binary which serializes data using the new schema and drops the downcasting code from the migration.